 • Blog

 The Story of Paris

 There is something about the telling of a story that captures our imagination.
-Maybe it is the anticipation of discovering the plot and then feeling the excitement of watching it unfold.
-Or maybe it is the landscapes, culture, and time frame in which the story takes place allowing us to enter into these places just for a moment.
-Yet above all else, it seems to me that the characters themselves arrest us the most.
+It could be the anticipation of discovering the plot and then feeling the excitement of watching it unfold.
+Or maybe the landscapes, culture, and time frame in which the story takes place allow us to enter these places just for a moment.
+Yet, above all else, it seems the characters themselves arrest us the most.
 Their personalities.
 Their virtues.
 Their vices.
 Their achievements and their failures.
-We love the characters because deep down we know that we are taking part in our own stories.
-Therefore we imagine ourselves within their roles…
+We love the characters because, deep down, we know that we are taking part in our own stories.
+Therefore, we imagine ourselves within their roles because maybe we need to escape,…

+• Blog